IBM/tririga-indoor-maps/docs/_pages/install-tririga.markdown

    with
    {% raw %}```<tricore-url hidden raw-url="/p/web/locate" bind-url="{{locateMainUrl}}"></tricore-url>``` to ```<tricore-url hidden raw-url="/p/web/locateMap" bind-url="{{locateMainUrl}}"></tricore-url>```{% endraw %}
    1. Upload the edited file by clicking the `Upload View File` icon and picking the edited file.
+   1. Click `Save & Close` to save the edited file.
    1. The Workplace Services production file can be vulcanized with this change now or later.
-If you don't wish to do this now, you can set the Production Filename to be the same as the Development Filename (i.e. set Production Filename to `triview-workplace-services-dev`) and carry on.
+If you don't wish to do this now, you can change the Production Filename to be the same as the Development Filename (i.e. set Production Filename to `triview-workplace-services-dev`) and click `Save & Close` on the web view.
 If you want to do vulcaniztion now, then follow these steps:
       1. Install NodeJS from [https://nodejs.org](https://nodejs.org).
       1. Download and install the @tririga/tri-vulcanize tool using `npm install @tririga/tri-vulcanize -g`.
       1. Download and install the tri-pull NodeJS tool using `npm install @tririga/tri-pull -g`.